rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

   - Invoking the *reset* RPC operation on a receiver requires and forces a reset of any transport sessions associated with that receiver.
 Previously, the sessions would not be reset if they were used by other subscriptions.

+  - YANG Push v2 only supports a single receiver per subscription.

 - Periodic and on-change message uses a common *update* notification message format, allowing for the messages to be processed by clients in a similar fashion and to support combined periodic and on-change subscriptions.

 - Changes related to the configuration model: